 This book was sent to Traveling With T in exchange for a fair and honest review.

-*This book was sent to Traveling With T in exchange for a fair and honest review.
-All thoughts and opinions are mine alone.
+*This book was sent to Traveling With T from a publicist in exchange for a fair and honest review.
+Above thoughts and opinions are mine alone.